 Your contractor should know how to assemble the kind of patio cover you want.
 Every Renaissance certified installer undergoes training on installation and following engineering procedures to ensure structural integrity.

 Other important things a good contractor offers:

 A handshake is not sufficient.
 Get in writing the details of work to be done, start date, estimated finish date, cleanup requirements, price, and payment terms.

 The contractor should detail in writing what’s covered and for how long.

 You have a right to know what your project will cost, with any change orders—features you decide to add or unexpected conditions that require additional work—in writing.
 The price should be competitive, not necessarily the lowest.
 The value is more important than the low price.

 Check online to make sure your potential contractor is not being sued in court.

 Your contractor should have a real address that is a place of business.
 Avoid anybody who merely operates from a pickup truck.
 You should be able to visit the office and complete projects—if customers like the contractor’s work, they’ll often allow visitors.

-If you want to find a Renaissance contractor, check here.
+Find a Renaissance contractor.
 Fill out the form and we’ll have a certified installer contact you.